Hello my dear friends, how was your weekend?

-This is a pic of my Mama and my Annie waving at our weather fella Jerry Taft.
+This is a picture of my Mama and my Annie waving at our weather fella Jerry Taft.

-A weekend filled with shopping, hugs and love, kisses, reminiscing by the fire (it was 40 degrees here all weekend...Happy April!), a very chilly soccer game, LOTS of great food, wine and some tears was just what this birthday girl needed.
+A weekend filled with shopping, hugs and love, kisses, reminiscing by the fire, a very chilly soccer game, LOTS of great food, wine, and some tears was just what this birthday girl needed.

 And I miss my mama ever so much right now.

 So much that I spent most of Sunday in a Snuggie watching really bad 1994 Tori Spelling made for TV movies.